Seven Things To Do NOW To Start Saving Money

 3. Cancel your cable and share your internet

 The cost of cable/satellite tv continues to rise, and before I cancelled mine it had become one of my biggest monthly expenses.
 I don’t know what the better benefit of canceling cable is: saving money, or wasting less time in front of the TV.
 There are so many more alternatives than cable to watch TV.
 There are a lot of online options, many of them free, as well as cheaper subscription options like Netflix or Amazon Prime.

 As for internet, get together with a few neighbors, upgrade to a high-end wireless router, and share the internet connection across a few homes or apartments.
 This can cut your internet bill by over 50% instantly, maybe more if you live in an apartment complex and can share with 4-6 units.
 Canceling cable and sharing internet can save you over $1,200+ a year.

 4. Stop eating out, and when you do eat out, be smarter.

-Mint.com helped show us just how much we were spending on eating out for both lunches and dinners.
-We probably cut back more on eating out, than any other category.
+Mint.com helped show me just how much I was spending on eating out for both lunches and dinners.
+I probably cut back more on eating out, than any other category.
 Start focusing on dinner recipes and meals that make large amounts of food that can be easily transported as left-over lunches.
 Casseroles, pastas, soups, chilis, etc. And when you do eat out, limit yourself to one drink, or better yet, don’t drink at all.
 A $20 dinner can turn into a $50 dinner after two beers and two glasses of wine are added to the bill.
-We started getting real “cheap” this year and would order only one entree for the two of us (something my grandparents would be proud to hear!).
+I started getting real “cheap” this year and would order only one entree for the people or two entrees for four people. (something my grandparents would be proud to hear!).